tymyrddin/blue-devsecops/source/docs/azure/files.md

 * Enable log alerts using the Azure Monitor service to track access to Azure Files and raise alerts (such as multiple failed access attempts to Azure Files in a short period of time).
 * Enable Azure Defender for Storage to receive security alerts inside the Azure Security Center console.
-* Enable Azure storage logging to audit all authorization events for access to the Azure storage.
+* Enable Azure storage logging to audit all authorisation events for access to the Azure storage.